TheRealNin/MVGA/README.md

 **Marines**
 * Flamethrower
 * * Decreased base damage to 8 (from 12)
 * * Base damage now scales with weapon upgrades (W3 base damage is now 10.4.
-This means the FT is just slightly less effective vs buildings while being much less effective in PvP due to flame puddles and their ability to damage fast moving / flying aliens)
+This means the FT is just slightly less effective vs buildings while being much less effective in PvP since flame puddles are much less effective at damaging fast moving / flying aliens)

 * MG/AA/Proto adjustments
 * * AA research cost changed to 20 (from 25)